 Alternatively many modern IDEs are capable of interacting with a development-environment set up within a VM.
 Development therefore consists of creating a VM within the datacenter and running processes there (including the IDE back-end) with only the IDE front-end on the laptop connected to the office network.
 Traffic routing to the development-environment which is already in the data-center is then not complicated.

 In terms of integration testing, we decided to adopt a rule: automated integration tests for component C shall only access external components that they own.
-This means that accessing the “private database” for component C is acceptable, but accessing a shared message-broker or external service is not; these must be mocked.
+This means that accessing the “private database” for component C is acceptable, but accessing a shared message-broker or external service is not; these must be stubbed.
 This makes integration-tests nicely isolated - they always run, regardless of whether components belonging to other teams are currently broken.
 However it does mean that integration-tests do not detect incompatibilities between the interfaces of components; some replacement for that is needed.
 We chose PACT to verify interfaces to other components; this ensures that the API requirements from C on D then become part of the automated tests for component D, rather than C.

-This removal of a large layer of tests does indeed make releases more risky.
+This removal of a large layer of pre-release tests does indeed make releases more risky.
 However the ability to release a new version of a component into production and then dynamically route traffic to it removes this risk somewhat; the owner of that change can test it directly in real production without exposing it to users, and can then increase the amount of traffic sent to it (eg first employees).
 It also makes rollbacks very easy - just a matter of updating the traffic routing rules.
 Nevertheless an increased risk remains.
 This can be partially mitigated by good monitoring and alerting.
 Otherwise it must be accepted as the price to pay for more rapid feature release; if you are in a safety-critical industry then don’t do this but otherwise accept that the cost/benefit tradeoff is the important part and perfect integration testing combined with decentralized development and deployment is not achievable.
 Pick one of (time-based releases with full integration-testing) or (per-feature releases with minimal integration testing).
 And remember that time-based releases actually have high rollback rates as they include batches of unrelated changes.

 If you ever try to do integration-testing of a full suite of components, then one major problem that will be encountered is ensuring consistent state.
 For example, if a test expects a customer in the database for microservice S1, and then makes a customer-related call to microservice S2, then there may be an expectation that S2 also has some representation of that same customer.
 If your microservice system is based heavily on synchronous calls then this may not be an issue, ie if S2 calls S1 to fetch customer data.
 However if S2 caches customer data then its cache might not be consistent with the data of S1 and tests may fail.
 Simply avoiding tests of this type, and mocking S2 within the automated tests of S1 resolves this issue.
 To then verify that the interface between S1 and S2 is correct, use something like PACT as a separate step.
 Alterantively, a “core shared test dataset” could be defined, but this is a major undertaking.